carl24k/fight-churn/README.md

     * `mode=run` : A SQL expected to return many results, print the first 5 lines
     * `mode=save`: A SQL expected to return many results, save the result in a csv file

-Below is an example of the beginning of the listing configuration for the `churnsim2` simualted data set:
+Below is an example of the beginning of the listing configuration for the `churnsim2` simulated data set:

 ```
 	"chap2" : {